modenaxe/awesome-biomechanics/README.md

 * [GitHub resources for teaching](https://classroom.github.com/classrooms): GitHub offers support for automating certain aspects of teaching.
 * [How to review a paper](https://www.sciencemag.org/careers/2016/09/how-review-paper) from Science Magazine.
 * [How to write a systematic review for Health](https://utas.libguides.com/SystematicReviews/) by the University of Tasmania.
+* [Interactive Simulations for Science and Math](https://phet.colorado.edu/) by the University of Colorado Boulder.
+Very intuitive and interactive simulations of phenomena and notions from Physics, Chemistry, Math, Earth Science and Biology.
 * [Kuo's course homeworks](https://github.com/kuo-courses): interesting homework materials used in Art Kuo's courses (public on GitHub).
 * [MoLib (Motion Library)](https://www.biomechanist.net/multimedia-libraries/motion-library/) from [The Biomechanist](https://www.biomechanist.net/): sample experimental data collected on one participant intended as tutorial for OpenSim processing.
 See related [post](https://www.biomechanist.net/how-to-use-motion-library/) by Markus Kurz.
 * [Trajectory Optimization Toolbox](https://github.com/MatthewPeterKelly/OptimTraj) by Matthew Kelly, including some [excellent examples](https://github.com/MatthewPeterKelly/dscTutorials) and some [course materials](https://github.com/MatthewPeterKelly/ME149_Spring2018).